 How to Recover Data from Inaccessible USB Drive

-It's possible that after you try the fixes for error "Please insert a disk into removable disk", you bring your disk "half" back to life.
+It's possible that after you try the fixes for the error "Please insert a disk into removable disk", you bring your disk "half" back to life.
 That means you haven't fixed it fully but it is far better than its original "No Media" state.
 If you check the USB drive in Disk Management and see the disk shown as RAW or something else that indicates your USB drive can be recognized, you can recover files from your inaccessible USB drive.